apache/ignite/modules/twitter/README.txt

-Apache Ignite Twitter Streamer Module
+GridGain Twitter Streamer Module
 ------------------------

-Apache Ignite Twitter Streamer module provides streaming from Twitter to Ignite cache.
+GridGain Twitter Streamer module provides streaming from Twitter to GridGain cache.

 To enable Twitter Streamer module when starting a standalone node, move 'optional/ignite-twitter' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.

-Importing Ignite Twitter Streamer Module In Maven Project
+Importing GridGain Twitter Streamer Module In Maven Project
 -------------------------------------

-If you are using Maven to manage dependencies of your project, you can add JCL module dependency like this (replace '${ignite.version}' with actual Ignite version you are interested in):
+If you are using Maven to manage dependencies of your project, you can add JCL module dependency like this (replace '${ignite.version}' with actual GridGain version you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"